Cincinesh/tue/README.md

     - `set_rgb(const T& r, const T& g, const T& b)`
     - `set_rgb(const vec3<T>& rgb)`

-A raw pointer to the underlying array of components can be accessed using the following method:
+A raw pointer to the underlying array of components can be obtained using the following method:

 - `data()`